anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/proof/logic.md

 1. `action.consumed`
 2. `action.created`
-3. `tag` — identifies the resource being checked.
-For created resources, `r.tag() = r.commitment()`, for created - `r.tag() = r.nullifier(nullifierKey)`.
+3. [`tag`](./../resource/computable_components/tag.md) — identifies the resource being checked
 4. `action.applicationData`

 #### Witness

 1. input resources corresponding to the elements of `consumed`
 2. output resource corresponding to the elements of `created`
-3. custom inputs
+3. application inputs

 !!! note
-    The instance and witness values are expected to correspond to each other: the first tag in the instance corresponds to the first resource object in the witness, and so on.
-Note that the tag has to be recomputed from the object to verify that it indeed corresponds to the tag (included in the constraints)
+    The instance and witness values are expected to correspond to each other: the first tag in the instance corresponds to the first resource object in the witness (and corresponds to the resource being checked), and so on.
+Note that the tag has to be recomputed from the object to verify that it indeed corresponds to the tag (this condition is included in the constraints)

 #### Constraints

-1. for each output resource, check that the corresponding `r.cm` value is derived according to the rules specified by the resource machine instance
+1. for each output resource, check that the corresponding `commitment` value is derived according to the rules specified by the resource machine instance
-2. for each input resource, check that the corresponding `r.nf` value is derived according to the rules specified by the resource machine instantiation
+2. for each input resource, check that the corresponding `nullifier` value is derived according to the rules specified by the resource machine instantiation
-3. custom constraints
+3. application constraints